 Three very distinct ways are available to obtain a BSN at Concordia.
 Applicants who are not Registered Nurses may be admitted to the traditional track or the Accelerated BSN track.
 The traditional track is a four-year program of study with the two distinct parts listed below.
 The Accelerated BSN track is for students with previous college experience in a non-nursing field.
 Applicants who are Registered Nurses in Texas or a Compact State may be admitted to the non-traditional track and be awarded credit for previous nursing education.
 The non-traditional track is offered online.

-The School of Nursing has two distinct parts:
+The College of Nursing has two distinct parts:

 - The pre-nursing courses are taken the first two years.